Going to Australia is a one way ticket into a subtropical climate. We’re talking sea, sun, and grog – and this isn’t more true than in Brisbane.

-This is a pub that shows sports and hsa the cosy allure of a British pub, but at the rooftop you will find a very Australian view of the Brisbane CBD.
+At first glance, this is just another pub that shows sports and has the cosy allure of a British pub.
+However, head to the rooftop you will find a very Australian view of the Brisbane CBD.

-The alfresco terrace is a great place for groups and functions and has great classical pub food which is perfect to sink a pint while you watch the sun set over Brisbane.
+The alfresco terrace is a great place for groups and functions.
+There is great classic pub food which is perfect to sink a pint with while you watch the sun set over Brisbane.
 This is one for the sports fans.

 Adelaide has some awesome pubs.
 Here are some of our favourites.